SpeedyWeather/TravellingSailorProblem.jl/docs/src/destination.md

 ```

 Their names are in alphabetical order for easier identification when [Visualising destinations](@ref),
 their respective locations are the same for every user of TravellingSailorProblem.
+Initially they are set to `reached=false` as they haven't received any parcels (=Christmas present)
+yet.
 You can create fewer destinations which will just pick the first N of those 26, e.g.

 ```@example destination